Waikato/wekaDeeplearning4j/docs/getting-started.md

 - Programming with Weka in Java
 - Using the Weka workbench GUI

 All three ways are explained in the following.
-The main classifier exposed by this package is classed `Dl4jMlpClassifier`.
+The main classifier exposed by this package is named `Dl4jMlpClassifier`.
-Simple examples are given in the for the [Iris dataset](examples/classifying-iris) and the [MNIST dataset](examples/classifying-mnist) in the examples section.
+Simple examples are given in the examples section for the [Iris dataset](examples/classifying-iris) and the [MNIST dataset](examples/classifying-mnist).

 ## Commandline Interface
 A first look for the available commandline options of the `Dl4jMlpClassifier` is shown with